 Amandla Stenberg is no stranger to a pop of color in their hair, from seafoam blues to deep purples to shimmering silvers.
 While we could go on and on, we want to highlight this stunning amber shade with architectural curls.

 If this color isn't bold enough on its own, try pairing it with a buzz-worthy clipper cut.

 Isla Fisher and red hair go together like Tina Fey and Amy Poehler at the Golden Globes—has there ever been a better pair?
-While she has sported different hues over the years, this dark ginger is one of our favorites.
-When paired with a classic emerald colored earring, this look feels totally glamorous.
+While Fisher has sported different hues over the years, this dark ginger is one of our favorites.
+When paired with a classic emerald-colored earring, this look feels totally glamorous.

 Supermodel Tyra Banks is most known for brunette and honey blonde hair, but she's been a redhead several times over.
 Here, she rocks a caramel base with auburn streaks.

 To maintain red hair, Tresch recommends using a gloss about once a week to keep the tone intact.
 She likes Rita Hazan True Color Ultimate Shine Gloss in Red ($26).

 This soft burgundy ombre has perfect color placement, allowing all that red to flow down from her casually snatched ponytail with its dark natural base color.

 Riverdale's resident redhead, Madelaine Petsch, demonstrates what we like to think of as "cherry wood" hair—the perfect balance between brunette and auburn.

 Riley Keough pulls off any color she tries, but we're particularly obsessed with this curly copper look.
 If you're going to make the brunette-to-red switch, be sure to invest in color-saving shampoo.
 We like the Rossano Ferretti Parma Splendido Color Maintenance Shampoo($35).